Words and terms used in the world of From The Waters.

 The world's foremost sporting competition with teams from across almost all countries.

 A noun.
 Plural eqkuos-reis.
-The lover in Striker Claim terms.
+The lover in Aelin Striker Claim terms.

 A verb.
-The process of Claiming in Striker terms.
+The process of Claiming in Aelin Striker terms.

 Noun.
-The impression of a challenge made from a Striker who desires the eqkuos-rei of another Striker.
+The impression of a challenge made from an Aelish Striker who desires the eqkuos-rei of another Striker.
 Also known as counter-Claiming.
 The individual the ekros is given to is known as the challenging Striker's ekros-jen.
 Nilx-zrav will be called to settle the dispute.

 Noun.
 Counter-Claim.
-A challenge made from a Striker who desires the eqkuos-rei of another Striker.
+A challenge made from an Aelish Striker who desires the eqkuos-rei of another Striker.
 The individual the ekros is given to is known as the challenging Striker's ekros-jen.
 Nilx-zrav will be called to settle the dispute.

 Plural esini.
 A decorative/ornamental iridescent fish, usually gold with black patterns.